juniorsundarCasual/TGT/vault/volume-2.chapter-111.md

 "That is also correct!
 Sex cells, or gametes, are special because they only contain half of the total required chromosomes to sustain Mitosis.
 Two gametes merge together through a process known as fertilisation to produce a whole cell or zygote, that can undergo Mitosis.
 And that is how children are born!"

-"Today, we will these two types of cell division more closely!"
+"Today, we will observe these two types of cell division more closely!"

 ____